TPC Scottsdale: Stadium & Champions Course Guide (2026)

 Frequently Asked Questions

-From the appropriate tees, the Stadium Course is playable for mid-to-high handicappers.
-The course rating is 73.8 with a slope of 137 from the tips, but there are multiple tee options.
-The white tees (6,132 yards) offer a fair challenge for bogey golfers.
-The key is club selection - don't let ego dictate which tees you play.
+From the right tees, it's playable for mid-to-high handicappers.
+Course rating is 73.8 / slope 137 from the tips, but the white tees (6,132 yards) offer a fair test for bogey golfers.
+Play the tees that match your game -- ego picks cost strokes in the desert.

 Can I walk the Stadium Course?